Base64 Encode & Decode Online — Free, Instant, No Install

-How to encode or decode Base64
+How to encode or decode Base64 online

 The tool handles full Unicode — emoji, accented characters, and non-Latin scripts all encode and decode correctly using UTF-8.